simurlab/simurtools/README.md

 * [Contact](#contact)

 ## General info
-This set of files contains a library and examples to model Human-Robot scenarios using Simscape Multibody.
-Check Libraries/html/simurtb_product_page.html for extra help See the examples to understand how the blocks are used.
+This toolbox provides utilities to deal with the typical problems we find at the SiMuR Lab at the University of Oviedo, related to human and robot motion capture and analysis.

 ## Technologies
+Other toolboxes and Simulink tools are ocassionally used,
-* Tech 1 - version 1.0
+* Robotics Systems Toolbox - version 1.0
-* Tech 2 - version 2.0
-* Tech 3 - version 3.0
+* Sensor Fusion Toolbox - version 3.0
+* Simscape

 ## Setup
 Describe how to install / setup your local environement / add link to demo version.